 Choose the Right Partner

 ERP vendor selection and implementation partner are crucial.
-Look for industry expertise, a proven methodology, good cultural fit, and strong references.
+You must look for industry expertise, a proven methodology, a good cultural fit, and strong references.

 Test, Test, and Test Again

-Rigorous testing, especially User Acceptance Testing (UAT) involving end-users, is your best insurance against go-live disasters.
+Rigorous testing, especially UAT involving end-users, is your best insurance against go-live disasters.

 The Destination is Worth the Journey